Hillcrest tragedy takes legal turn as families engage compensation lawyer

 "I was absolutely horrified by the tragedy," Mr Goudkamp said on Thursday.

-He said that initial contact had eventually lead him to another family, and that he would be acting for both cases.
+He said that initial contact had eventually led him to another family, and he would be acting for both cases.

 Mr Goudkamp said he had already contacted both the Tasmanian Department of Education and the company that operated the jumping castle, and had put out a call for any witnesses from the day.